Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 • And proof that you completed a 3-hour drug and alcohol program if you have never had a U.S. driver’s license before

-Maryland also participates in the federal program known as Real ID.
-For more information about how Real ID works in the Old Line State MVA has provided a FAQ page.
+Maryland also participates in the federal program Real ID.
+For more information about how Real ID works in the Old Line State, MVA has provided an FAQ page.

-While Real ID is still being debated the penalties for driving without insurance on Maryland are not.
+While Real ID is still being debated, the penalties for driving without insurance in Maryland are not.

 Keep scrolling to find out what they are.